 The difference between direct and indirect contempt include the following factors:

-Contempt is further categorized as being either “remedial” or “punitive.”
+Contempt of court is further categorized as being either “remedial” or “punitive.”
 With punitive contempt, pure punishment is sought, whether fines or jail time (which can be up to 180 days).
 With remedial contempt, our contempt of court lawyers can help Denver clients seek an order remedying the violation of court orders.
 In a remedial contempt situation, the person bringing the action can also seek attorney fees.
 In the punitive situation, they cannot.
 However, C.R.C.P.
-Rule 107 allows a person to seek both remedial and punitive sanctions in the same action.Has Your Former Spouse Failed to Make Child Support Payments?
+Rule 107 allows a person to seek both remedial and punitive sanctions in the same action.

 - That there was a valid court order

-- That husband violated the order
+- That the other party violated the order

-- That husband willfully violated the order
+- That the violation of the order was willful

 Contempt of court can be very technicality laden and is taken quite seriously by most family law judges, due to the fact that jail is a possible outcome.
 Contempt of court cases can also be full of uncertainty, in that each judge can view the facts and Rule 107 differently.
 Furthermore, when one is faced with a punitive contempt or jail time, he or she may be entitled to a free attorney if the court determines that he or she cannot afford a private attorney.
 The right to an attorney if you cannot afford one is applicable to contempt in both divorce and custody cases.
-Our legal team is ready and willing to assist you with your contempt of court needs.Our Denver Contempt of Court Lawyers Have More Than 50 Years of Combined Experience!
+Our legal team is ready and willing to assist you with your contempt of court needs.

 Our law firm can help you with all aspects of your contempt case.
-With more than 50 years of combined experience to our name, we are adept at helping our clients bring a contempt action for the other side’s failure to follow orders.
+With more than 70 years of combined experience within our firm, we are adept at helping our clients bring a contempt action for the other side’s failure to follow orders.
 Our lawyers can also help defend you against a contempt action, and we take this defense very seriously, particularly when jail is potentially an outcome.
 There is nothing more valuable than your liberty.
 The contempt of court attorneys at our Denver firm will fight for you either way and will advise you in an honest and prudent manner in terms of how to proceed.
 Our goal is to make sure that you are dealt with fairly, regardless of which side of the contempt case you are on.